Wuben Flashlight News

 The intensity of light reduces according to the 'inverse square' law.
 This means that if you shine a flashlight on an object 20 meters away and then shine it on an object 10 meters away (half the distance), the nearer object will be 2^2 (2 squared) times brighter i.e. 4 times brighter.

-Long distance flashlights with a concentrated beam spot have higher candela than floodlights which spread the beam.
+Long-distance flashlights with a concentrated beam spot have higher candela than floodlights, which spread the beam.

 What is Lux?

 Lux (lx) is used to measure light on a particular surface.
 Lux changes depending on how far this surface is from the light source.
-This means that the lux on the surface from the same flashlight will increase when the flashlight is shone close to it (and decrease when the light source further away).
+This means that the lux on the surface from the same flashlight will increase when the flashlight is shone close to it (and decrease when the light source is further away).

 What is throw?